brightbox/docs.brightbox.com/content/guides/cli/riak-cluster.md

 and is running.

-Before we create the other servers, edit the `install-riak.sh` script and set the `MASTER` variable to the name of this new server:
+Before we create the other servers, edit the `install-riak.sh` script and set the `SEED_HOST` variable to the name of this new server:

-    MASTER=srv-ldpon.gb1.brightbox.com
+    SEED_HOST=srv-ldpon.gb1.brightbox.com

 We can now build the remaining three servers and they'll automatically join the cluster: